annjychoi/cuny-class/index.md

 ## Assignment

 All assignments are due on Wednesdays.
 You must meet the deadline.
 See below for details on the guideline.
 If you need extension, you must contact me 72 hours before the deadline.
+You will email me your assignment using appropriate slug in the subject line.
+Your slug is your last name and the assignment: for example, CHOIGRPAHICPITCH or CHOIGRAPHIC.

 ***No. 1 — HTML/CSS Icon Graphic***